 1) Private browsing cannot be tracked

-Private Browsing or using the incognito mode helps from collecting information about your recent searches and activities.
-Your cookies and history are deleted when you log off, but did you know that search engines and internet providers can still record your searches, even when you are in private browsing mode?
+Private browsing helps prevent sites from collecting information about your recent searches and activities.
+Cookies and history are deleted when you log off, but search engines and internet service providers can still record searches, and even some web traffic while you're in private browsing mode.

-Public networks located in airports, cafés and hotels are not secure.
-Although they require passwords, others can use that same WiFi using the same password and, therefore, can potentially view sensitive information.
-Did you know that you should never use public WiFi locations to do banking or make purchases where sensitive information can be retrieved?
+Public networks located in airports, cafés, and hotels are not secure.
+Although they require passwords, others using the same password on the same network can potentially gain access to information being submitted over web traffic.
+It's a best practice to never use public WiFi networks to do banking or submitting forms with important personal information, such as a social security number.